 To our surprise, we found that the answers aren’t always clear, so we’ve concluded that Christians should be far more open minded and tolerant of each other’s beliefs!
 We’ve found that even such basic teachings as the hope of the righteous to be a bit unclear and ambiguous once all the scriptures have been examined.

 Further, several New Testament texts (especially Matthew) have been corrupted, and we don’t (yet) have old enough manuscripts to restore it.
 Further, there are some definite contradictions between some verses.
-They may be fixed in time, of course, with new archaeological discoveries, but they may never be.
+They may be fixed in time, of course, with further study and new archaeological discoveries, but they may never be.

 Is that a bad thing?
 We don’t think so.
-It reveals how we react to others that have reached different conclusions; it shows what we really are on the inside, whether we truly are Jesus’ disciples by the love that we have among ourselves, even when we disagree with each other.
+How we react to others who have reached different conclusions reveals who we really are on the inside, whether we truly are Jesus’ disciples by the love that we have among ourselves, even when we disagree with each other.
 Looking at the hotbed of spiteful “Bible discussions” on the Internet, usually filled to the brim with personal attacks and insults, exposes many thousands of people as the very false disciples that Jesus warned about.

 We’ve found that the Bible text hasn’t remained pristine; it has in fact been corrupted by copyists, translators, and religious figures who tried to make it read in a way that would support their existing beliefs.

 These corruptions quickly become apparent to translators, since there is enough redundancy in the Bible to show what has been changed.
 Since we now have enough access to ancient manuscripts, we can often see what was and wasn’t originally there.
 We believe the Bible to be inspired by God, but we only have 99.9% of it.
 Whether God grants us access to that last 0.1% is up to Him.

 Our editors and volunteers have written many scriptural commentaries.
 Here are some favorites: